 Do not touch or press strongly on the web camera lens.
-Doing so may reduce image quality.
+Failure to do so might reduce image quality.
 Use an eyeglass cleaner (cleaner cloth) or other soft cloth to clean the lens if it becomes dirty.

-Display screen 33.8cm (13.3") LCD screen, configured with the following resolutions: HD, 1366 horizontal x 768 vertical pixels Please be aware that, when the computer is operating on the AC adaptor, the image displayed on the internal screen will be somewhat brighter than when it operates on battery power.
+Display screen 33.8 cm (13.3") LCD screen, configured with one of the following resolutions: HD, 1366 horizontal x 768 vertical pixels FHD, 1920 horizontal x 1080 vertical pixels Be aware that, when the computer is operating on the AC adaptor, the image displayed on the internal screen is somewhat brighter than when it operates on battery power.
 This difference in brightness levels is intended to save power when operating on batteries.